DomiR/rxjs-commented-operators/Introduction.md

 }
 ```

-Next we also need to clean up our subscription so that we don't leak memory, after someone unsubscribes from our observable, that we created by our operator.
+Next, we also need to clean up our subscription so that we don't leak memory that we created by our operator after someone unsubscribes from our observable.

 ```js
 function myOperator() {